A Multi-Lens Researcher Bridging Vision & Impact

 Surfacing systemic access gaps to unlock hidden market potential.

-Product Designer Lens
+Product Design Lens

 Converting strategic ambiguity into concrete product intent and guardrails